Here are what I’ve published so far.

 THE GUTTER CHRONICLES

-My short story, “Whiskey, Zebra, Tango”, is finished.
-I decided to write this story, which is based on a police action that happened in Cranston, RI in January 2011, using one of my school friends as the sort of main character.
-She will is an ex-CIA agent now located in Cranston, who helps a Middle Eastern man escape from the police.
+This short story, “Whiskey, Zebra, Tango”, is based on a police action that happened in Cranston, RI in January 2011, using one of my school friends as the sort of main character.
+Sharon is an ex-CIA agent now located in Cranston, who helps a Middle Eastern man escape from the police.
+He is a suspected terrorist.
 That puts her under investigation, and could uncover sensitive CIA operations.
-The story is approximately 7,000 words.
+The police are ready to give her a hard interrogation, not believing this slender, grand-motherly woman would help a terrorist, when they are visited by a man who says he has tangled with Sharon many times in the past, and that the police should just back off.
 This is available at Amazon and Smashwords, including the Smashwords premium catalog.

 This is the second short story in the series about Sharon Williams Fonseca, unconventional CIA agent.
-In the first story, Whiskey Zebra Tango, Sharon was semi-retired and living in her home town, yet was still used by the CIA for special projects.
-One of those projects ran afoul of local law enforcement, who found Fonseca a slippery customer.
-This second story takes us back to 1988, when Fonseca is in Greece.
-A struggling agent is assigned to follow her for a few days in Athens, leading him to believe she is a rogue agent.
+It goes back in time, to when Sharon was an active agent.
+This story takes us back to 1988, when Fonseca is in Greece.
+A struggling analyst agent, who wants to be a agent is assigned to follow her for a few days in Athens.
 He struggles with the demands of being a one-man operation, yet witnesses something he is certain is evidence that Fonseca has indeed gone bad.
 Then everything explodes around him.
 Available at Amazon, Smashwords, Barnes & Noble, and other places.

 The Candy Store Generation: How The Baby Boomers Are Screwing Up America

 Baby Boomers are now in charge of the United States.
 In the presidency, the Congress, the Courts, and in business.
 How are they doing in their positions of leadership?
 Not very well, if we look at the debt condition of our nation.
 They are not living up to the examples set by the generations before them.
 The nation is sinking under a mountain of public and private debt, and the Boomers in charge seem oblivious to it.
-They are willing to steal their children’s retirement, and their grandchildren’s college funds, to make sure no one in their own generation lives in want or lacks comforts.
+They are willing to steal their children’s retirement funds, and their grandchildren’s college funds, to make sure no one in their own generation lives in want or lacks comforts.
 In this book I look at the leadership the Boomers have given since they became the dominant force in government and business around 2001.
 Looking at Congress’ response to the 9-11 attacks and their economic aftermath, and at the Panic of 2008, I find the Boomers have done an awful job of moving the USA forward.
-The Candy Store Generation is available at Kindle and Smashwords, and should soon be distributed to other e-reader stores.
-It will also soon be available in a print version at Amazon.
+The Candy Store Generation is available at Kindle and Smashwords, from which it is distributed to other e-reader stores.
+It is also available in a print version at Amazon.

-Documenting America: Lessons From the United States’ Historical Documents – Homeshcool Edition
+Documenting America: Lessons From the United States’ Historical Documents – Homeschool Edition

-Taking my earlier volume, I have added questions and some short essays for the home to complete.
+Taking my earlier volume, I have added questions and some short essays for the homeschool student to complete.
 I see this as a high school elective, not as a history text.
 A homeschooled high schooler who is interested in US history should find this book to be of interest.
-The book is available on Kindle and Smashwords, and will soon be distributed by Smashwords to most e-reader platforms.
-I will also have a print book available soon.
+The book is available on Kindle and Smashwords, and is distributed by Smashwords to most e-reader platforms.
+I print book is also available at Amazon.
 In addition, I have completed a short document for the homeschool instructor, providing answers to questions and some additional information on how assignments might be made.
 This is available for free just by sending me an e-mail to norman_d_gutter at yahoo dot com.

 Documenting America: Lessons from the United States’ Historical Documents